| | |

 • Failure State: >24 Hours = Lawyers, not engineers, control your uptime.

-Architecture of a Clean Room Recovery environment with isolated networking and automated forensic scanning.
+Architecture of a Clean Room Recovery environment — a prerequisite for meeting forensic drag ransomware recovery metrics.

 VendorClean Room StrategyReality